LShankKirchner017/readme-generator-UofW/generateMarkdown.md

   ## Usage
-  To easily generate a README.md file for GitHub Repos
+  To easily create a README file

   ## Contribution